 “On social media they were saying that I was exploited but I love what I do and I chose to go and earn money for the village, which has little other income outside of Kalinga tattooing.”

-“I work seven days a week from 8-5 p.m., so I am proud to be recognized for the work that I do,” says Oggay.
+“I work seven days a week from 8-5 p.m., so I am proud to be recognized for the work that I do,” Oggay said at the time.
 “I have a great responsibility.
 With every tattoo, I am sharing a piece of Kalinga’s history and culture with someone new.”

 Oggay is the oldest witness of the Kalinga tribe to see her home turn into a destination for travelers from around the globe.
 And in many ways she is an entrepreneur, having turned her craft into a booming business that supports the whole tribe.